 Elizabeth Gilbert, in her book, Big Magic, says, “Every job has a [crap] sandwich.”
 You choose a job that you love doing, and you’re going to be willing to eat the sandwich that comes along with it.
 Writing has its own sandwich.
 Part of that is rejection, having other people read your work and telling you it’s not good.

 Sometimes I look at some of my colleagues at this conference and think “We must be insane to keep trying to do this.
 At the same time, it’s work that makes me feel totally alive.
 And so, I’m willing to eat the sandwich.
-And Elizabeth Gilbert had a friend who decided, I don’t want to do that anymore and that’s okay.
+And Elizabeth Gilbert had a friend who decided that they didn’t want to do that anymore, and that’s okay.
 It’s your choice.
-But the sandwich is in any job: A teacher, a doctor, an attorney, an accountant.
+But the sandwich is in any job: a teacher, a doctor, an attorney, an accountant.
 There’s no good job you’re going to love that isn’t going to have a sandwich.
 So, you pick something you love, and be willing to eat the sandwich that goes along with it.

 IJ: Can I ask a follow-up to the previous answer about the sandwich?
 What makes the writing sandwich worth it for you?